 Note: This Verification Process described below will typically apply to all companies that earn under $100M in annual revenue, and may also apply to larger companies depending on their structure.

 After completing the B Impact Assessment and Disclosure Questionnaire, hit Submit to request an Assessment Review.

 Schedule an Assessment Review and Submit Initial Documentation

-A B Lab Standards Analyst will reach out to schedule a time to review the B Impact Assessment over the phone.
-The wait time between assessment submission and the assessment review varies depending on volume, with an average of between 2-4 weeks, in which companies have time to present supporting documentation to validate their assessment responses.
-Once the Assessment Review is scheduled, a company must upload supporting documentation for six to eight randomly selected questions related to company operations.
+A B Lab Standards Analyst will reach out to confirm your Submission and some details about your business.
+From there, you may* schedule a time to review the B Impact Assessment over the phone.
+The wait time between assessment submission and the assessment review varies depending on volume in which companies have time to present supporting documentation to validate their assessment responses.
+Once the Assessment Review is scheduled, a company must upload supporting documentation for six to fifteen randomly selected questions related to company operations.
 These documents must be provided before the Assessment Review takes place, otherwise B Lab may postpone the call until documentation has been provided.

 Complete an Assessment Review

-An Assessment Review typically takes 60 to 90 minutes.
+If required, an Assessment Review call typically takes 60 to 90 minutes.
 This is a time for the company and a B Lab Standards Analyst to review questions or answers that may have been unclear and adjust the self-assessment to ensure that it captures the company's unique circumstances and impact as accurately as possible.
 This call typically results in score adjustments.

 Submit Additional Documentation

 After the review, an additional one to six responses focused on the company's business model will be selected for documentation.
 At this time, B Lab also reserves the right to ask for clarifying documents based on the initial review.
 Some back-and-forth is common following the review call and on average an additional one to three weeks may be required to resolve any outstanding questions about documentation.